Skip to content

 Andrew Chen is awesomely smart and cracking some codes.

 Janus Anderson has a new minty-fresh blog that starts with a guide to, well, making a blog.
-My version of first few steps: use Dreamhost, click butan to install Wordpress.
+My version of first few steps: use Dreamhost, click butan to install WordPress.
 Also one might use wordpress.com which seems to work well enough for Jeremy and relieves one of responsibility for the potential security worries of running server software.

 Brad feld on the 19% of users who matter is worth a read, back to the Pareto 80/20 rule.